xnuinside/simple-ddl-parser/README.md

 Any questions?
 Ping me in Telegram: https://t.me/xnuinside

 ## Changelog

+**v0.12.0**
+1. Added support for MSSQL: types with 2 words like 'int IDENTITY', FOREIGN KEY REFERENCES statement, supported 'max' as type size, CONSTRAINT ...
+UNIQUE statement in table defenition, CONSTRAINT ...
+CHECK, CONSTRAINT ...
+FOREIGN KEY
+2. Added output_mode types: 'mysql', 'mssql' for SQL Server, 'oracle'.
+If chosed one of the above - added key 'constraints' in table defenition by default. 'constraints' contain dict with keys 'uniques', 'checks', 'references' it this is a COSTRAINT ..
+CHECK 'checks' key will be still in data output, but it will be duplicated to 'constraints': {'checks': ...}
+3. Added support for ALTER ADD ...
+UNIQUE
+4. Added support for CREATE CLUSTERED INDEX, if output_mode = 'mssql' then index will have additional arg 'clustered'.

 **v0.11.0**
 1. Now table can has name 'table'
 2. Added base support for statement CREATE TYPE:  AS ENUM, AS OBJECT, INTERNALLENGTH, INPUT, OUTPUT (not all properties & types supported yet.)